Jonaphant/donation-form/README.md

 ## Deploy

-1. Change webpack.config.js environment to `mode: "production"`
-2. Run the build command
+1. Run the build command
-3. Deploy to github using `npm run deploy` command
+2. Deploy to github using `npm run deploy` command